-Out of the 46 million people Feeding America and the network of food banks serve each year, 20 percent of households include someone who has served or is currently serving in the U.S. military.
+Out of the more than 40 million people Feeding America and the network of food banks serve each year, 20 percent of households include someone who has served or is currently serving in the U.S. military.
 It is unacceptable that anyone goes hungry, but it’s particularly troubling that millions of Americans who’ve protected and served our country are left without enough to eat.

 Across the Feeding America network, there are a variety of programs designed to ensure that our nation’s veterans don’t go hungry.
 One of these is Sonoma County Vet Connect, a community center and food pantry served by Redwood Empire Food Bank.